Adventure Works Internet Sales tutorial (1400)

 How to create calculated columns, measures, and Key Performance Indicators that help users analyze critical business metrics.

 How to create and manage perspectives and hierarchies that help users more easily browse model data by providing business and application-specific viewpoints.

 How to create partitions that divide table data into smaller logical parts that can be processed independent from other partitions.

 How to secure model objects and data by creating roles with user members.

-How to deploy a tabular model to an Azure Analysis Services server or SQL Server 2017 Analysis Services server by using SSDT.
+How to deploy a tabular model to an Azure Analysis Services server or SQL Server Analysis Services by using Visual Studio.

 To complete this tutorial, you need:

 An Azure Analysis Services server or a SQL Server 2017 Analysis Services server in Tabular mode.
 Sign up for a free Azure Analysis Services trial and create a server or download a free SQL Server 2017 Developer Edition.

 An Azure SQL Data Warehouse with the sample AdventureWorksDW database, or an on-premises SQL Server Data Warehouse with an AdventureWorksDW sample database.
 When installing an AdventureWorksDW database to an on-premises SQL Server Data Warehouse, use the sample database version that corresponds with your server version.

 Important: If you install the sample database to an on-premises SQL Server Data Warehouse, and deploy your model to an Azure Analysis Services server, an On-premises data gateway is required.